nimish1499/MissanIT_Assignment/README.md

 ## Get Favourite dish

-This is a responsive page, that filters out food images and deoending in the time of the day
+This is a responsive page containing a photo gallery of food dishes and then you filter out food images depending upon the time of the day

 In the project directory, you can run: